Mohammad Saiful Abedin: Early life and education

 Abedin graduated from Mirzapur Cadet College in 1984.
-He was selected at the ISSB for the 15th (BMA) Long Course and was commissioned in the East Bengal Regiment on 25 Dec 1986.
+He was selected at the ISSB for the 15th (BMA) Long Course and was commissioned in the East Bengal Regiment on 25 December 1986.
 He was awarded with the coveted 'Sword of Honour' for best all-round performance and 'Osmani Gold Medal' for best academic performance at his commission.

 He obtained Bachelor of Science from Chittagong University, Masters in Defence Studies from National University of Bangladesh and Master of Business Administration from Royal Roads University, Canada.
 At present he is pursuing M.Phil. on strategy and development under Bangladesh University of Professionals and PhD on international relations under Jahangirnagar University.

 Career

+He served as 2 i/c of Delta Company of 4th East Bengal Regiment, as well as ADC to General Mohammad Abdul Latif, the DG of Bangladesh Rifles from 1991 to 1992.
 Abedin was the adjutant of Mymensingh Girls' Cadet College.
 He also served in 71 Mechanized Brigade as commander.

 He was general officer commanding (GOC) of the 24th Infantry Division and area commander, Chattogram Area.
 He is the former director general of DGFI.
 He previously served as commandant of Defence Services Command & Staff College (DSCSC).

 He retired from active service in July 2022.